Wodan58/Roy/README.md

 Coy
 ---

-This is a reimplementation of [42minjoy](https://github.com/Wodan58/42minjoy) This project depends on the [BDW garbage collector](https://github.com/ivmai/bdwgc).
+This is a reimplementation of [42minjoy](https://github.com/Wodan58/42minjoy).
+This project depends on the [BDW garbage collector](https://github.com/ivmai/bdwgc).

 Installation
 ------------

-In addition to the BDW garbage collector, it is wise to install CMake.
+The BDW garbage collector has to be present installed as well as CMake.
 Then run:

 CMake -G "Unix Makefiles"